 Now that we are in September it is time for fall recipes.
 Apple is what I’m thinking of and I will be sharing apple recipes this week.
 This apple pie croissant French toast is the perfect way to enjoy some fall flavors for breakfast.

-The French toast itself is just the normal way I make French toast when using croissants.
-The apple topping you top it with is where the magic come in.
+The French toast itself is just the normal way I make French toast when using croissants for the bread.
+I like to check the day old section of the bakery for croissants when making them into French toast.
+The apple topping you top this with is where the magic come in.
 You cook 5 sliced apples that have been tossed with a little lemon juice in a skillet.
-The are cooked with some butter, sugar, salt cinnamon, and cornstarch.
+They are cooked with some butter, sugar, salt, cinnamon, and cornstarch.

 - 5 baking apples, peeled, cored, and thinly sliced